Writing Fellow Tutoring

 Communicating with your Cohort

 Most of the time, you will collaborate in person or over Zoom with the other Writing Fellows in your cohort during your paid work shifts.
-In addition to your weekly cohort meetings, it is important to stay in contact with your cohort members regularly.
+In addition to your cohort meetings, it is important to stay in contact with your cohort members regularly.

 Communicating with the Writing Fellows Student Managers & the Writing Fellows Coordinator